The Kashmir Conflict-

 consider Gulab Singh, a traitor.
 The historical fact is that Jammu Kashmir was

-his own homeland, had been occupied by Punjabi.
+his own homeland, and had been occupied by Punjabi.
 He paid 7.5 million rupees to

-the forces of East India Company of Britain and had managed successfully to put
+the forces of the East India Company, a private company of Britain, and had managed successfully to put

 the political history of Jammu Kashmir, back on track.
-For the sack of
+For the sake of

-argument, if, one entertains the argument of purely a sale-deed, than why would
+argument, if, one entertains the argument of purely a sale-deed, then why would

 he pay money for the territory where the majority population was not his own